MikeRow/BananoPHP/README.md

 ## Documentation

-Installation, usage, FAQ and more informations can be found in the [Wiki](https://github.com/mikerow/php4nano/wiki)
+All you need to know is located in the [Wiki](https://github.com/mikerow/php4nano/wiki)

 <br/>